-BT 501 Introduction to the Bible (3) B BT 501-CL Introduction to the Bible (3) BT 501-OL Introduction to the Bible (3)
+BT 501 Introduction to the Bible (3) O BT 501-CL Introduction to the Bible (3)

 An introduction to the events of the Old and New Testaments in their historical and canonical perspective.
 The general historical framework of the events presupposed by the Old and New Testaments will be studied in order to locate the biblical materials in a narrative.
 The development of canon with its implications for interpretation will be considered.